mark-helotie/Project1/README.md

 # **Walkability Score and Obesity Correlation Analysis**

 ## Project Overview
 Welcome to the Walkability Score and Obesity Correlation Analysis project!
 This collaborative effort aims to investigate the potential correlation between walkability scores and obesity rates across the top 15 most populous states in the United States *(and Hawaii)*.

 This project is a collaborative effort brought to you by the following team members:

+- Mauricio Andrews - Visualization and Plotting

 - Nathaniel Cervantez - Visualizations

+- Isaac Gish - Visualization and Plotting

+- Bryant Griessel - Data Collection and API Calls

 - Mark Helotie - Data Collection and API Calls

-- Bryant Griessel - Data Collection and API Calls

-- Isaac Gish - Visualization and Plotting

-- Mauricio Andrews - Visualization and Plotting

-- Manasi - Documenation and Project Design
+- Manasi Shidhaye - Documenation and Project Design

 ## Project Goals